 Best deal today

-The first thing to consider is your budget, and what size TV you're looking to get.
-No point spending loads of money on a massive panel that won't fit the space you're going to put it in.
-In terms of features that enhance games, you should consider the type of panel you're getting: most are edge-lit LED panels and most come with HDR as standard, so will display pictures with reasonable color and sharpness.
-Those looking for more vibrant pictures (ideal for colorful games like Assassin's Creed Odyssey) should consider one of Samsung's QLED sets, which run brighter than any other panels.
-Anyone who prefers darker games with more blacks (Metro: Exodus) should look at OLED panels (from a range of manufacturers).
-If you can't afford those, as they're pricey options, look to get a gaming TV with a high refresh rate and decent response time, along with pre-set 'Game Modes' and other features like Freesync.
-And, for gamers, a decent number of HDMI ports is essential, as you need to plug in multiple devices to the TV.
+Then, you can consider extra bits, and particular features that enhance games.
+First up is the type of panel you're getting: most are edge-lit LED panels and most come with HDR as standard, so will display pictures with reasonable color, contrasts and sharpness.
+Those looking for more vibrant pictures (ideal for colorful games like Assassin's Creed Odyssey) should definitely consider one of Samsung's QLED sets, which run brighter than any other panels.
+Anyone who wants to amke sure the other end of the spectrum is taken care of - blacks, greys etc, and for games like Metro: Exodus - should look at OLED panels (from a range of manufacturers, but LG's screens are the best here).
+If you can't afford those, as these are the most premium TVs (behind the extra-mortgage-inducing 8K TVs that are starting to appear), then look at TVs with high refresh rates and decent response times, and one that has a 'Game Mode' or other features like Freesync.
+In terms of inputs, you should be well catered for by default nowadays but it's worth checking on the number of HDMI ports they have; the more the better for gamers, particularly those with multiple games consoles, devices and sound systems and so on.
 For us, too, the last thing to consider is the User Interface - how easy is it to use?
 Is it quick at snapping between channels or inputs, and can you voice control the TV too?

 These are the best gaming TVs right now, based on value and gaming performance.
 While some aren't the newest, we feel that the money-saving you make is well worth it.